AlikhanIllini/Assignment_Project_Alikhan_alikhan4/README.md

 A simple kanban task app with To Do, In Progress, and Done columns.
 Create tasks with a priority and optional due date, move them across the board, and see counts plus an overdue badge at a glance.
 No external APIs.

+## Assignment 4 Updates

+Added comprehensive Django view functionality with two distinct approaches: an HttpResponse view that manually constructs HTML for task statistics, and a render() view that uses templates for the main kanban board.
+Both demonstrate the full request → view → template → response cycle with proper URL routing and template inheritance.

 ## Data Model

 ![ER Diagram](docs/notes/er_diagram.png)